-The Brawley News of July 25 quotes Chester Woodhall and Phil Bouglas, state biologists as saying, "We are going to do everything possible to establish the best sport fishing possible in Ramer Lake.
+The Brawley News of July 25 quotes Chester Woodhall and Phil Benglas, state biologists as saying, "We are going to do everything possible to establish the best sport fishing possible in Ramer Lake.
 It will not attain the status of "good" warm water fishery, but we intend to do our best to make it satisfactory".

-Thru full agreement on the part of local "sportsmen" it has been decided to close the lake to waterfowl shooting this year.
+Thru full agreement on the part of local "sportumen" it has been decided to close the lake to waterfowl shooting this year.
 Shooting in all probability will be permitted in 1954.

-Mr. Ed Harrison, a los Angeles businessman and a director of the San Diego County Huseum, and a los Angeles film organization plan to dreate a wildlife film to be entitled "Song of the Land".
+Mr. Ed Harrison, a los Angeles businessman and a director of the San Diego County Huseum, and a Los Angeles film organization plan to dreate a wildlife film to be entitled "Song of the Land".
 The purpose of the film is to depict the forces of nature at work, the struggle for existence of the creatures of the wild, and the beauties of nature.
 There is not to be a single trace or indication of the presence of man in the film.
-All of the actors will be birds or manmals.
-The greatest task is to cut 450,000 feet of film to 10,800 feet so that the running time will be two hours instead of the estimated 69 hours and 20 minutes which would be needed to run all the footage on hand.
-Each of the sound will be dubbed in from recordings of animals and birds taken by Dr. William Fish of the Haval Testing Station at Chino Lake.
-Dr. Fish is reputed to be one of the foremest experts on such recordings, having been so successful in this work that Cornell University gave him a grant to emable him to continue this avocation.
+All of the actors will be birds or mammals.
+The greatest task is to cut 450,000 feet of film to 10,800 feet so that the running time will be two hours instead of the estimated 69 hours and 80 minutes which would be needed to run all the footage on hand.
+Buch of the sound will be dubbed in from recordings of animals and birds taken by Mr. William Fish of the Haval Testing Station at Chine lake.
+Br.
+Fish is reputed to be one of the foremest experts on such recordings, having been so successful in this work that Cornell University gave him a grant to enable him to continue this avocation.

-became interested in nature studies when he took to eutdoor activities as a means to improve his health.
+Mr. Harrison, who took the film over a period of years, became interested in nature studies when he took to outdoor activities as a means to improve his health.
 A fellow naturalist induced him to begin photographing birds and animals as a side hobby.
-His work in this field became so good that he is now considered to be one of the foremest photographers of wildlife in America.
+His work in this field became so good that he is now considered to be one of the feremest photographers of wildlife in America.

-coast brewing corporation along the various highways in the Valley.
-One sign of particular note is located along Highway III on the N.L.
-Lamb property south of Calipatria.
-Modestly extelling the virtues of A-1 Pilsener beer, the sign pictures four mallards flying over a marsh and proclaims Calipatria as the "Home of Califarnia's Famous Came Refuge".
+Daring the period several billboards were erected by a west coast browing corporation along the various highways in the Valley.
+One sign of particular note is located along Highmay III on the N.L. is property south of Calipatria.
+Modestly extelling the virtues of A-1 Pilsener beer, the sign pictures four mallards flying over a marsh and proclaims Calipatria as the "Home of Califarnia's Famous Game Refuge".

-Among other fish and game laws passed by the state legislature ero: the permanent revocation of the hunting license of any person guilty of killing or wounding another while hunting; the revocation for five years of such license of any person convicted of wounding or billing a demostic animal; and the requirement that all hunting and fishing guides be licensed.
+Among other fish and game laws passed by the state legislature ere: the permanent revocation of the hunting license of any person guilty of killing or wounding another while hunting; the revocation for five years of such license of any person convicted of wounding or billing a demostic animal; and the requirement that all hunting and fishing guides be licensed.